If you want to come seal watching in Norfolk and in particular, you want to see baby seals, then Horsey and Winterton beaches are the place to come.

-Visiting the seal colony at Horsey, especially when the seals pup in the winter in an amazing site.
-Last year over 1600 fluffy white seal pups were born on the beach at Horsey.
+Visiting the seal colony at Horsey, especially when the seals have their babies in the winter in an amazing site.
+Last year 2034 fluffy white seal pups were born on the beach at Horsey.
 It’s one of the highlights of Norfolk’s seasonal wildlife calendar and a must see if you are visiting the Norfolk Coast this year.
 Beware that it can be very windy on the coast so wrap up warm.
 It is magical to see these animals but they are vulnerable to disturbance from people and their dogs so please keep at least a 15 meter distance.

 About the seals at Horsey

 Around half the world’s grey seal population is found in Britain.
 They are a protected species and come onto the beach at Horsey, to have their babies and breed.
 It is magical to see these animals but they are vulnerable to disturbance from people and their dogs.

 The females come to the beach and have their babies about a day after they arrive.
 Their babies have a beautiful white woolly coat which is not waterproof.
 Staying on shore, for the first 17 days or so, they are fed milk by their mums putting on as much as 2kg per day.
 Within 3 weeks the mum has weaned her pup and she abandons it to live off its blubber and loose it’s coat, known as molting.
 Once they get their waterproof coats, driven by hunger, these brave little pups go into the sea and teach themselves to catch fish.
 Over 50% of the pups don’t survive their first year.